top of page

 Advisory Committee

-Alett Gray Laurel Hoitsma Pam Myers-Morgan
+Laurel Hoitsma Pam Myers-Morgan

 Artistic Leadership Timeline

-April 2019 to Present Kateri Cale serves as Managing and Artistic Director.
+April 2025 to Present Kateri Cale serves as Managing and Artistic Director.
+Eric Berg and Leslie Patrick are Associate Producers.
+Stephanie Oustalet is Company Manager.
 Hadley Shipley is Marketing and Social Media Manager.
-Eric Berg and Caroline Hamilton are Associate Producers.
-Erin Malone Turner is a Producer.
 Catherine Whiteman is Host of the Echo Offstage podcast and Isaac Young is podcast Sound Engineer.

-2016 through 2019 Terri Ferguson served as Managing Artistic Director with Alett Gray as General Manager and Stephanie Butler as Administrative Assistant.
+2016 through April 2019 Terri Ferguson served as Managing Artistic Director with Alett Gray as General Manager and Stephanie Butler as Administrative Assistant.
 Kateri Cale, Elly Lindsay, and Randall Bonifay served as Lead Producers.

 Echo Founders and Current Leadership 201